Liverpool Shopping Park: Phase 3 (2018)

 Wilko, Next, Clarks and Greggs followed in early 2018.

 All of the new retailers took space in the Western Quarter, the distinctive 'horseshoe' of 17 retail units that front onto Edge Lane.
 Greggs took a unit close to the park's main entrance, near to Chiquito and Subway.

+Phase 4 (2025)

+The final original part of the then-named Edge Lane Retail Park, which included a Hollywood Bowl and a McDonald's restaurant was closed and demolished in 2024 for redevelopment.
+The McDonald's restaurant was not affected by the redevelopment.

+The redevelopment of the area would include a redeveloped Hollywood Bowl, three restaurants operated by Nando's, Wagamama and Wingstop, a Tesla showroom and two drive thru's operated by Five Guys and Costa Coffee.

+Transport

+The shopping centre is located in close proximity to the local railway station and bus interchange.